-As a significant portion of crude oil currently sold in North Dakota is transported through the Dakota Access Pipeline ("DAPL") to the US Gulf Coast.
-A short distance of the DAPL crosses underneath a lake in South Dakota.
-In July 2020, a United States District Court Judge made a ruling that the US Army Corps of Engineers ("USACE") which had provided a crossing permit under that lake to allow the DAPL to be completed in 2017, failed to prepare an environmental impact statement ("EIS") for the easement and ordered the DAPL to be shut down and emptied of oil while USACE prepared the necessary environmental analysis.
+A significant portion of crude oil currently sold in North Dakota is transported through the Dakota Access Pipeline ("DAPL") to the US Gulf Coast.
+The DAPL crosses many waterways, including Lake Oahe, an artificial reservoir in the Missouri River.
+A small segment of the DAPL is buried beneath Lake Oahe.
+In 2020, the US District Court for the District of Columbia ruled that the US Army Corps of Engineers ("USACE") which had granted an easement under that lake to allow the DAPL to be completed in 2017, wrongfully failed to prepare an environmental impact statement ("EIS") for the easement and ordered the DAPL to be shut down and emptied of oil while USACE prepared the necessary environmental analysis.
 Energy Transfer which owns the DAPL, and the USACE appealed that decision to the DC Circuit Court of Appeals ("DCCOA").
 The DCCOA reversed the order to suspend operations and empty the pipeline but upheld the vacatur of the easement under Lake Oahe.
-The USACE has agreed to allow DAPL to continue to operate and concurrently began public scoping for the EIS in September 2020.
-A decision by the DCCOA in January 2021 allows DAPL to remain operational during an approximate 13-month period while USACE prepares the EIS.
-In February 2021, a federal judge with the DC District Court granted the Biden administration's request to delay the previously scheduled hearing by two months to brief the new administration on the legal case; the new hearing on the future of DAPL is scheduled for April 9, 2021.
-If, in the unlikely event the DAPL is required to shut down for a period of time, management believes there is currently adequate excess rail capacity due to declining production in the basin to transport crude oil from North Dakota to markets to handle any oil displaced by a DAPL shutdown.
+The USACE has agreed to allow DAPL to continue to operate, and concurrently began public scoping for the EIS in September 2020.
+In May 2021, the US District Court for the District of Columbia declined to halt pipeline operations pending completion of the EIS.
+The USACE's website reports that publication of the final EIS is now projected for September 2022.
+If in the unlikely event the DAPL is required to shut down for a period of time, management believes there is currently adequate excess rail capacity due to declining production in the basin to transport crude oil from North Dakota to markets to handle any oil displaced by a DAPL shutdown.
 Transporting crude oil by rail is more expensive than transportation through the DAPL and may lead to an increase in realized price differentials if such an event occurs.